 Donor lists and information shall not be used by, given, loaned or rented to organizations outside of PPMM or PPAMM.

 Donor Bill of Rights:

-To be informed of PPMM's mission and PPMM's intention to usedonations effectively for their intended purposes.
+- To be informed of PPMM's mission, the way PPMM intends to use donated resources, and PPMM’s capacity to use donations effectively for their intended purposes.